Query log data (native logging)

 SERVICE = "gateway" AND NOT logger = "deleter"

-Transformation queries include functions that modify input records by adding, removing, or updating fields in the results set.
-Observability Platform supports the following transformation functions you can include in log queries.
+Transformation queries include operators that modify input records by adding, removing, or updating fields in the results set.
+Observability Platform supports the following transformation operators you can include in log queries.

 Syntax